 Water utility companies are facing intense pressure today from both internal and external factors.
-Regulations related to resource conservation are getting stricter, consumers are increasingly more conscious about conservation and utility companies are expected to become increasingly efficient.
+Regulations related to resource conservation are getting stricter, consumers are increasingly more conscious about conservation, and utility companies are expected to become increasingly efficient.

 Because of this pressure, water utilities must change the way they operate and seek new solutions to optimize their operations.
-A key driver of operational efficiency is the reduction of non-revenue water (NRW), as it is a problem which reduces revenue and increases operating expenses.
+A key driver of operational efficiency is the reduction of non-revenue water (NRW), as it is a problem that reduces revenue and increases operating expenses.
 NRW represents wasted water and energy, making it a clear sustainability issue; however, it is also a reputation issue because NRW is a universally recognized performance measure for utilities.
-Inefficient systems, inaccurate measurements, flawed data, and sub-standard policies, must give way to a new era of transparency, accuracy and sound economic analysis.
+Inefficient systems, inaccurate measurements, flawed data, and sub-standard policies, must give way to a new era of transparency, accuracy, and sound economic analysis.

 Companies that do not implement an effective NRW strategy are at risk of entering a vicious cycle– as higher NRW levels drive up both capital and operational expenditure, further limiting the available budget for controlling NRW.
 Conversely, when a company is successful in executing an effective NRW strategy, the reduction in NRW levels leads to lower costs and higher revenues, facilitating the deferral of capital investments and freeing up additional resources for further investment in NRW management.

 Despite its clear benefits, there are numerous challenges to implementing a successful NRW program.
 Strategies are often hindered by a lack of accurate information, or they may focus too narrowly on one factor of NRW instead of addressing the full range of issues.
 In short, NRW reduction programs can be costly, difficult and risky; so it is important to plan carefully before taking action.